andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-an-existing-sqlite-store-with-nspersistentcontainer.md

 # After NSPersistentContainer

 The key to migrating to `NSPersistentStore` with an existing SQLite persistent store is the `NSPersistentStoreDescription` class.
-Take a look at the following code to see how to configure an instance of `NSPersistentStoreDescription` and assign it to the `NSPersistentContainer` instance&#8217;s `persistentStoreDescriptions` property:
+Take a look at the following code to see how to configure an instance of `NSPersistentStoreDescription` and assign it to the `NSPersistentContainer` instance's `persistentStoreDescriptions` property:

 <pre class="lang:swift decode:true mark:8-9" title="Using NSPersistentStoreDescription" >let container = NSPersistentContainer(name: "NameOfDataModel")